Adventure Home Page

 (next paragraph), and read our Water Temperature Note, Warm and

 Cold Water Outfitting, Cold Water Risks, and Life Vest Law

 sections, all below.

-the water temperature in western Long Island Sound is 39
+water temperature in western Long Island Sound is 38 degrees,

-discussion about water temperature risks below.
-Our current
+water temperature risks below.
+Our current source for sea

 Harbors.
 We link to South Norwalk, but you can change the

 state and harbor with the links at the top of the page.
 To get